 You are aiming for people’s hearts to move toward authentic spiritual affections rooted in that reality.
 That’s your job.

 Third, a word to the congregation.
-The concern that Tim is raising for us here is, What does a congregation or an individual in the congregation do if a song has defective lyrics — especially if we think the song is theologically or biblically defective, not just poetically defective?
+The concern that Tim is raising for us here is this: What does a congregation or an individual in the congregation do if a song has defective lyrics, especially if we think the song is theologically or biblically defective, not just poetically defective?

 If reckless sort of fits into that theology, I would regard it as heretical.